larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 24:14
-of external things like money and relationships that they're sort of in this delusional state of thinking 24:20 that they have the resources that they need in order to pursue all these things when in fact they don't.
+of external things like money and relationships that they're sort of in this delusional state of thinking 24:20 that they have the resources that they need in order to pursue all these things when in fact they don't**.
 So these neuromodulators can exist
 24:27
 in normal levels, low levels, high levels.
 And that actually gives us a window into a very important aspect of neuroscience history
 Antidepressants